fabferri/zone/sysparams/README.md

 [![2]][2]

-Running the program will be shown in the console the the following parameters:
+When the program starts the following output is displayed in the console:

 [![3]][3]